BfArM - Federal Institute for Drugs and Medical Devices

 Companion diagnostics (CDx) are diagnostic tests used to determine biomarkers that allow conclusions about the efficacy of a specific drug or an increased risk of serious adverse drug reactions.
 A test can only be defined as CDx if such a diagnostic procedure is mandatory for the therapy decision.

-CDx belong to in vitro diagnostic medical devices (IVD) and are defined and explicitly mentioned in regulatory terms for the first time in the new IVDR regulation ((EU) 2017/746), valid since May 26, 2022.
+CDx belong to in vitro diagnostic medical devices (IVD) and are defined and explicitly mentioned in regulatory terms for the first time in regulation (EU) 2017/746 (IVDR), valid since May 26, 2022.
 Introduced are far-reaching regulations on information exchange that result from the above-mentioned novel dependence of the safe and effective use of certain medicinal products on the safety and performance of corresponding medical devices.
 At the same time, amendments to the national Medizinprodukterecht-Durchführungsgesetz (MPDG) came into force, which regulate and supplement the implementation of the IVDR in Germany.
 This changed many legal requirements and practical frameworks for placing on the market, approving and conducting performance studies, and assessing the risk associated with the use of the devices.
 The legal requirements for CDx require a close exchange between the experts of the authorities involved on the side of the medicinal product and IVD.
-More information can be found here (in German language):

-The German Federal Ministry of Health is funding a project on "Regulatory Research on Companion Diagnostics".
-The aim of the project strand, which is located in FG95, is to identify content-related, organizational and process-related requirements for the exchange of information according to IVDR.
-The results are used to support the establishment of an information exchange between experts from BfArM, PEI and the IVDR implementation partners involved.
+The German Federal Ministry of Health funded a project on "Regulatory Research on Companion Diagnostics".
+In the first project strand, BfArM's Medical Devices division identified content-related, organizational and process-related requirements for the exchange of information according to IVDR.
+The results were used to support the establishment of an information exchange between experts from BfArM, PEI and the IVDR implementation partners involved.

-A second project strand is located in the Research Department (division 5) and is concerned with gaining methodological competence through own investigations on high-throughput sequencing in ADR cases.
+A second project strand (located in BfArM's Research Department) was concerned with gaining methodological competence through own investigations on high-throughput sequencing in ADR cases.

 Funded by the German Federal Ministry of Health, grant no.: ZMVI1-2519FSB404.